How to create a chart from a CSV file

 Limit Items

 Too many items appearing in the chart?
-Limit the number of items that appear using the Limit Items sidebar.
+Limit the number of items that appear using the Limit Items panel.

 Filter Data